JNavas2/Page-Mail/README.md

 - Page Mail cannot work on Firefox internal pages (e.g., `about:`, `addons.mozilla.org`) due to browser security restrictions.
 - Some webmail services may require you to be logged in before composing a message.
-- The mailto: handler uses your Firefox settings; see [Configuring Mailto](#configuring-mailto) above.
+- The mailto: handler uses your Firefox settings; see [Configuring mailto](#configuring-mailto) above.

 ---